Assistance Dogs

 What is an Assistance Dog?

-An Assistance Dog is a working dog which helps ease one or more symptoms of its owner's disability.
-An assistance dog can be a guide dog, a hearing dog, a mobility assistance dog, a psychiatric assistance dog or an autism assistance dog.
-A certified assistance dog has more access rights than a pet dog, allowing them to travel with their owner in public places, on public transport, and in the cabin of aircraft (by arrangement with the airline).
+Assistance Dog is an umbrella term to describe a working dog which helps ease one or more symptoms of their owner's disability.
+An assistance dog can be a guide dog, a hearing dog, a medical alert dog, a mobility assistance dog, or a psychiatric support dog.
+A certified assistance dog has more access rights than a pet dog, allowing them to accompany their owner in most public places, on public transport, and in the cabin of aircraft (by arrangement with the airline).

 A certified assistance dog has more access rights than a pet dog.